omidsaraf/home-Loan---Data-Engineering-Project/Metadata/Entry.md

 ### **1. ADF\_Metadata Table (For Batch Processing)**

-Here we log metadata for **ADF pipeline executions** related to batch processing.
-These will capture pipeline status, parameters, and run timestamps.
+This table logs metadata for **ADF pipeline executions** related to batch processing.
+It captures pipeline status, parameters, and run timestamps, providing full traceability for batch processes managed by Azure Data Factory.

 #### Sample Entries: